-PROPOSAL MORE INFORMATION BOARD RECOMMENDATION BROKER NON-VOTES ABSTENTIONS VOTES REQUIRED FOR APPROVAL 1 Elect the eleven directors named in this Proxy Statement Page 11 FOR ALL NOMINEES Do not impact outcome Do not impact outcome More votes FOR than AGAINST.
+PROPOSAL MORE INFORMATION BOARD RECOMMENDATION BROKER NON-VOTES ABSTENTIONS VOTES REQUIRED FOR APPROVAL 1 Elect the thirteen director nominees named in this Proxy Statement Page 13 FOR ALL NOMINEES Do not impact outcome Do not impact outcome More votes FOR than AGAINST.
 Under our By-Laws, a nominee who receives more AGAINST votes than FOR votes will be required to tender his or her resignation.
-2 Advisory vote on the frequency of executive compensation advisory votes Page 20 FOR ONE YEAR Do not impact outcome Do not impact outcome Frequency receiving the greatest number of votes (i.e., every one, two, or three years) will be considered the recommendation of the stockholders.
-3 Advisory vote to approve executive compensation Page 21 FOR Do not impact outcome Do not impact outcome Majority of votes cast.
-4 Ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2017 Page 43 FOR N/A Do not impact outcome Majority of votes cast.
+2 Advisory vote to approve the compensation of our Named Executive Officers Page 23 FOR Do not impact outcome Do not impact outcome Majority of votes cast.
+3 Ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for 2018 Page 44 FOR N/A Do not impact outcome Majority of votes cast.
+4 Shareholder proposal requesting that any future employment agreement with our CEO not provide any termination benefits following a change in control Page 46 AGAINST Do not impact outcome Do not impact outcome Majority of votes cast.